Kat9-123/asa/Sublang.md

 ## Style guide
 Just make sure it looks good :), or follow the style of the Sublib

+## Namespacing
+The format `Namespace::Macro` or `Namespace::label` should be used.
+This is solely a naming convention and not enforced in any way.
+This means that module authors must decide what namespace their macros or labels should have.
+This is obviously bad design, but it is simple.

 ## Conclusion
 For many more examples see the standard library, called Sublib

 # Sublib